haskell/hackage-security/README.md

 ##### Security

-As per the TUF specification, the hash and size of _all_ metadata files (which therefore includes package specific `unsigned/Foo/1.0/targets.json`) is listed in the snapshot.
+As per the TUF specification, the hashes and sizes of _all_ metadata files (which therefore includes package specific `targets/Foo/1.0/targets.json`) are listed in the snapshot.
 This means that untrusted mirrors or man-in-the-middle attacks cannot change which packages are visible or change the packages themselves.

 However, since the snapshot key is stored on the server, if the server itself is compromised almost all security guarantees are void.